Sumitra-das-guptta/java-clean-code-shortnote/README.md

 1. Naming Convention:
 Following naming conventions can go a long way in making our code readable and hence, maintainable.
-    * Packages: Names should be in lowercase.
-With small projects that only have a few packages it's okay to just give them simple (but meaningful!) names.
+    * Packages: Names should be in lowercase give meaningful name.
+    For example:
+    ```java
+    package mycalculator
+    ```
     * Classes: Names should be in CamelCase.
 Class in terms of object-oriented concepts is a blueprint for objects which often represent real-world objects.
-Hence it's meaningful to use nouns to name classes describing them sufficiently:
+Hence it's meaningful to use nouns to name classes describing them sufficiently.

+    For example:
+    ```java
+    public class Account{
+        // --- some variables
+        //---some methods
+    }
+    ```
     * Interfaces: Names should be in CamelCase.
 They tend to have a name that describes an operation that a class can do.

+    For example:
+    ```java
+    // interface
+    interface Animal {
+    public void animalSound();
+    public void run();
+    }
+    ```

     * Variables:
-        1. Use meaningful and pronounceable variable names.
+        - Use meaningful and pronounceable variable names.

             Bad practice:
             ```java